Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 - Worm Castings – healthy microbes and bacteria for the soil

-- Crushed Egg Shells for Added Calcium (aid to prevent blossom end rot)
+- Crushed Egg Shells for Added Calcium (aid in preventing blossom end rot)

 - 2 cups of Compost Tea (make your own) – produce healthy plants

-- And 2-uncoated, crushed aspirin (any brand) – boost immune to fight of tomato diseases
+- And 2-uncoated, crushed aspirin (any brand) – boost the immune to fight tomato diseases

 Tomatoes like to be in 7-8 hours of full sun and need about 2 inches of water per week.